Notes on Snap‑and‑Chat

 There are two possible ways to interpret how are constructed in Snap‑and‑Chat:

-These are equivalent, but the argument for their equivalence is not obvious.
+These are equivalent in the setting considered by [NTT2020], but the argument for their equivalence is not obvious.
 We definitely want them to be equivalent: in practice there will be many duplicate blocks from chain prefixes in the input to sanitization, and so a literal implementation of the first variant would have to recheck all duplicate transactions for contextual validity.
 That would have at least complexity (more likely ) in the length of the block chain, because the length of each final snapshot grows with .

-The only reasons for a transaction to be contextually invalid are double-spends and missing inputs.
-The argument for equivalence is:
+Suppose that, in a particular , the only reasons for a transaction to be contextually invalid are double-spends and missing inputs.
+In that case the argument for equivalence is:

 Note that any other reason for transactions to be contextually invalid might interfere with this argument.
 Therefore, strictly speaking Snap‑and‑Chat should require of that there is no such other reason.
-I cannot see this explicitly stated anywhere in [NTT2020].
+This does not seem to be explicitly stated anywhere in [NTT2020].

 Spending finalized outputs